Overview

 Western Wyoming Community College History

 Western Wyoming Community College (Western), the fifth of seven community colleges in Wyoming, was established in the Fall of 1959.
 Through the efforts of a citizens’ committee, a campaign was begun, an election was held, and the College and the original district were created.
 In September, 1959, forty students enrolled for college credit courses with five full-time faculty teaching during the evening.
-The College celebrated its 60th anniversary in 2019.
+As of 2024, the College celebrated its 65th anniversary

 In 1960–61, the College moved to Reliance, 5 miles (8 km) from Rock Springs, to occupy the former Reliance High School and daytime classes began.
 In September, 1964, the original district was expanded to include all communities within Sweetwater County, a new Board of Trustees was elected, and the official name of the College became Western Wyoming Community College.